 - Save money and the planet.

 How’s this for icing on the cake?
 It seems like most of the time we’re asked to chip in and save the planet it involves some sort of sacrifice.
 But solar panels are anything but!
 On the contrary, they fatten your wallet while they reduce your carbon footprint.
 Solar energy is renewable-it’s not like you’re using up the sun, after all-and totally green.
 It doesn’t contaminate the atmosphere with a bunch of pollutants and it doesn’t add more unwanted carbon dioxide to the air.
-The effects are pretty significant, too: your new PV system could save up to a 1 tonnes of CO2 a year.
+The effects are pretty significant, too: your new PV system could save up to 1 tonne of CO2 a year.
+If you’re interested in learning more about just how great solar panels are for the environment, then head over to https://www.cooleffect.org/powering-projects-with-carbon-credits to read about a project this carbon offset company helped power.

 So just how much does it cost to install solar panels, and how much does it actually save you?
 I’m not going to beat around the bush here-the bigger the system you install, the more you save-not just in raw numbers, but in terms of making your investment back sooner.
 But even a small system will save you money over time.
 That’s one of the really great things about the technological advantages that have granted us the solar panels we use today.
 Panels take very little maintenance, and can last over 25 years!
 So when I say they’re a long term investment, I’m really not exaggerating.